Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 When to see a doctor

 - Neck surgery.
-This most common cause of hypoparathyroidism develops after accidental damage to or removal of the parathyroid glands during surgery.
+This is the most common cause of hypoparathyroidism.
+It develops after accidental damage to or removal of the parathyroid glands during surgery.
 Neck surgery may be done to treat conditions of the thyroid gland, or to treat throat or neck cancer.

 - Autoimmune disease.
-In some cases, your immune system attacks parathyroid tissues as if they were foreign bodies.
+In some cases, the immune system attacks parathyroid tissues as if they were foreign bodies.
 In the process, the parathyroid glands stop producing their hormone.

 - Hereditary hypoparathyroidism.
-In this form, either you're born without parathyroid glands or they don't work properly.
+This form can result from either being born without parathyroid glands or with glands that don't work properly.
 Some types of hereditary hypoparathyroidism are associated with deficiencies of other hormone-producing glands.

-- Low levels of magnesium in your blood.
-Low magnesium levels can affect the function of your parathyroid glands.
+- Low levels of magnesium in the blood.
+Low magnesium levels can affect the function of the parathyroid glands.
 Normal magnesium levels are required for normal production of parathyroid hormone.

-- Extensive cancer radiation treatment of your face or neck.
-Radiation can result in destruction of your parathyroid glands.
+- Extensive cancer radiation treatment of the face or neck.
+Radiation can result in destruction of the parathyroid glands.
 In rare cases, radioactive iodine treatment for hyperthyroidism may lead to hypoparathyroidism.

-Factors that can increase your risk of developing hypoparathyroidism include:
+Factors that can increase the risk of developing hypoparathyroidism include: